SMART-Dal/FECoM/tests/README.md

 ```
 pip install -U pytest
 ```
 Then, in the `test` directory, run the `pytest` command to execute all tests.

+The `./sample_code` directory contains code examples used to generate some test cases and downloaded data will be stored in `./test_data`.